SchweizerischeBundesbahnen/api-principles/collaboration.md

 ## `SHOULD` API Consumers provide interface tests

 APIs should allow and engage consumers to provide *Consumer Driven Contract Tests*.
-Tests can be provided over a pact broker like the onew from [pact.io](https://docs.pact.io/pact_broker)) or over source code [contribution](collaboration.md/#must-consumers-contribute-to-apis).
+Tests can be provided over a pact broker like the one from [pact.io](https://docs.pact.io/pact_broker)) or over source code [contribution](collaboration.md/#must-consumers-contribute-to-apis).

 #### Rational
 {: .no_toc }